FRAUD RESOURCE CENTER

 - Do consider tethering your laptop to your phone and using your mobile provider’s data network instead of using public Wi-Fi.
 You may incur charges, but you’ll be more secure.

-- Do consider signing up for a virtual public network, or VPN, if you travel extensively or use public Wi-Fi often.
+- Do consider signing up for a virtual private network, or VPN, if you travel extensively or use public Wi-Fi often.
 It will encrypt your data, even on unsecured public Wi-Fi networks.

 - Don’t use a public Wi-Fi network to do online banking, make purchases, check email or use social media.